 \subsection{Training Efficiency}

-To have a clear view of the training efficiency of these approaches, we present their per-step training time together with the numbers of trainable parameters in Figure \ref{pic-training-efficiency}.
-Note that to ensure the comparability of the time consumptions across different LLMs with the same approach, these time consumptions are uniformly tested on the same platform equipped with an NVIDIA V100 GPU and an Intel(R) Xeon(R) Platinum 8163 CPU, with the required software the same as that have been described in Appendix \ref{sec-appendix-implementations-environments}.
+To have a clear view of the training efficiency of these approaches, we present their per-step training time together with the number of trainable parameters in Figure \ref{pic-training-efficiency}.
+Note that to ensure the comparability of the time consumptions across different LLMs with the same approach, these time consumptions are uniformly tested on the same platform equipped with an NVIDIA V100 GPU and an Intel(R) Xeon(R) Platinum 8163 CPU, with the required libraries the same as that have been described in Appendix \ref{sec-appendix-implementations-environments}.

 As shown in Figure \ref{pic-training-efficiency}, compared to the baselines, \app and \apppro only incur minimal additional per-step training time overhead.
-This limited extra per-step computational expense allows for an expansion of trainable parameters by several orders of magnitude, thus improving the accuracy of the global model, as shown in Table \ref{tab-performance}.
+This limited extra per-step computational expense brings the benefit that allows for an expansion of trainable parameters by several orders of magnitude, thus improving the accuracy of the global model, as demonstrated in Table \ref{tab-performance}.
 Furthermore, the communication overhead and memory footprint have also been significantly reduced by \app and \apppro compared to the baselines as in Table \ref{tab-overhead}.
-While \app and \apppro may take more time to perform one step of local training due to the significantly larger numbers of trainable parameters compared to PEFT-based techniques, the constraint on time consumption is not as strict as that on memory and communication.
-This is because the development of computing power has outpaced that of memory and communication resources.
-Thus, the computational overheads of \app and \apppro may be worth it in comparison to the gains obtained by them in accuracy, memory footprint and communication consumption.
+While \app and \apppro may take more time to perform one step of local training due to the significantly larger number of trainable parameters compared to PEFT-based techniques, the constraint on time consumption is not as strict as that on memory and communication.
+This is because the development of computing power has generally outpaced that of memory and communication resources.
+Thus, the additional computational overheads of \app and \apppro may be worth it in comparison to the gains obtained by them in accuracy, memory footprint and communication consumption.